mcd523/sleepyio/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).
+Welcome to sleepy.io, a fun project to combine my love of fantasy football and my curiosity towards new technologies.
+This is a Kotlin Multiplatform project that uses Compose Multiplatform for the UI and targets Android, iOS, Desktop (JVM), and Web (Wasm and JS).

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: